-- For this lentil stuffed pepper, make the lentil, and rice in advance-well ahead a week before.
+- For this lentil stuffed pepper, make the lentils and rice beforehand a week before.
 And store them in a freezer or refrigerator.
-And toss with other ingredients when needed.
+Toss with other ingredients when needed.

 - Or make the complete lentil stuffed pepper and reheat just before eating.

 To Reheat.
-Thaw in the refrigerator overnight and pop them in the over in 400 degrees Fahrenheit until warm.
+Thaw in the refrigerator overnight and pop them over at 400 degrees Fahrenheit until warm.

 - Old fashion- sausage and crunchy rice.
 Nothing can beat this alternative.
-Add in sausage crumbles, which gives an excellent texture.
+Add in sausage crumbles, which give an excellent texture.

 - Quinoa.
 Another popular ingredient to swap rice in here.
-Make this lentil stuffed with quinoa, you will like all its crunch that brings.
+Make this lentil stuffed with quinoa, and you will like all its crunch.

 - Curried.
-Stir in some curry powder for the rich flavor and taste.
+Stir in some curry powder for a rich flavor and taste.

-Yes, usually you can substitute canned diced tomato with spaghetti sauce in the same proportion.
-But the taste and the sourness differs from brand to brand.
-So, I advise you to add 1/2 quantity first and add the later according to the taste.
+Yes, usually, you can cover canned diced tomato with spaghetti sauce in the same proportion.
+But the taste and the sourness differ from brand to brand.
+So, I advise you to add ½ quantity first and add them later according to the taste.

-I would say tomato sauce is the must, however, you may substitute with marinara sauce or fresh crushed tomato.
+I would say tomato sauce is a must.
+However, you may substitute it with marinara sauce or fresh crushed tomato.

 Lentil stuffed peppers